MarcMouries/sn-google-map-component/README.md

 ## Versions

+- 0.4
+    - Map can be localized by setting the language property
 - 0.3
     - Center the map based on the current user's location or or the bounds of the markerss
     - Add markers on any table with a location field